PhyllomeOS/phyllomeos/README.md

 > This is the **alpha version** of Phyllome OS.
 Expect bugs and disappointment.

 > External contributions to Phyllome OS are welcome.
 Have a look [here](https://kanboard.phyllo.me/b/CH7qd98J2v7egmodk/development) for some ideas on what to do next, or feel free to create an issue and suggest an idea you wish to work on.
+Also, it might be good to skim through the [white-paper](https://files.phyllo.me/s/oYwfxYpZcbppwr6) to understand what it is about and what the project is trying to achieve.

 > The Phyllome OS Project is **looking for core contributors**, willing to contribute regularly to the project.
 If you are interested in making cutting-edge open-source virtualization more accessible, please send an email to contact@phyllo.me.